Skip to content

 Purpose

-Describes how a specific control is implemented and how its effectiveness is evidenced.
+Describes how specific controls are implemented and how their effectiveness is evidenced, in a technical writing format suitable for security leadership review and regulator appendices.
 Supports audits, regulatory response, and internal assurance.

 Audience